Aaron, my son with the labels of autism and developmental disabilities, had a doctor’s appointment so I brought him late to his adult day program.

 Keep Climbing: Onward and Upward

 All my best,

 Please chime in:

 What would you have done?
-Would you just watch?
+Would you just watch it?
 Would you just leave Aaron and go?
 Would you go back to the grocery for a bottle of scotch?
 Any suggestions?
-In this jungle, what would a “normal” shopping trip look like for the people with severe disabilities?
+In this jungle, what would a “normal” shopping trip look like for people with severe disabilities?
 What message do you think the preschoolers got?
 What would be better?